Yes, I know you didn’t ask for it. Sorry, it’s my job.

 I would suggest some other considerations while acquiring initial instrument experience.
 Fly an airplane with a good autopilot and know how to use it.
+When I took my instrument checkride, we were expected to hand fly the entire checkride.
+Only sissies used autopilots.
+Even if we were allowed, we knew that using an autopilot was unmanly.
+How stupid was that?
+We still maintain our hand-flying skills, but we are more enlightened now and recognize an autopilot as a tool, like an HSI or a radio.
+Train with it and use it.
+If you don’t have a functional autopilot, train harder.
+And think seriously about limiting your IMC exposure.
 We don’t need a two-axis autopilot capable of coupled approaches; an autopilot that can simply maintain the wings level and track a heading provides most of the critical function of an autopilot – to relieve the workload in normal IFR flight and to keep the wings level should the pilot become unable.
 If the wings remain level, the airplane will remain under control.
+When the wings do not remain level, your life is hanging by a thread.
 Coupled approaches, nav tracking, and GPS steering are all very nice but only marginally advance the safety advantage of an autopilot; in fact, those more complex autopilots often figure in accidents when in the hands of pilots who do not understand their nuances.

 Understand the instruments and their failure modes.
 Understand the electrical system of your airplane.
 I know these systems are part of the training curriculum but they are more serious than you probably realized at the time.
 In IMC your life depends on these systems and your understanding of them.
 Fly with a backup vacuum source or a backup electric attitude indicator or both standby vacuum and a second vacuum-driven attitude indicator.
 Understand how the backup vacuum system works.